noir-lang/book/src/language_concepts/data_types.md

 }
 ```

-The new variables can be binded with names different from the original struct field names, as showcased in the `legs --> feet` binding in the example above.
+The new variables can be bound with names different from the original struct field names, as showcased in the `legs --> feet` binding in the example above.